A System of Knowledge,

 All abstract sciences fall under metaphysics.
 They are studied in themselves because of their special interest, methods, and extensive development.

-It was seen that the distinction between the concrete and the abstract is not one of kind but of degree of abstraction versus concretion.
-But the ‘concrete’ sciences also partake of abstraction—while the quantum theory of fields does talk at least approximately of reality, the fields are not known to be ground level reality itself (if there is one) and are almost certainly not a ground level.
+It may be seen that the distinction between the concrete and the abstract is not one of kind but of degree of abstraction versus concretion—that is because, given the realization of all possibility and the abstract approach from ‘being’, all (logical) concepts have objects and there is no metaphysical reason to distinguish their ontological status based in human intuition.
+But the ‘concrete’ sciences also partake of abstraction—while the quantum theory of fields does talk at least approximately of reality, the fields are not known to be ground level reality itself (if there is one) and are certainly not a ground level.
 Therefore, a further difference between the concrete and the abstract sciences is means of study; yet the differences are at root pragmatic rather than essential; they all refer to the world (universe).
 And they all fall under metaphysics as the most general science.
 Thus, metaphysics is the most general science with all sciences under its umbrella.

 Metaphysics